Deploy with Confidence

 Stage 1: Build

-Installs dependencies, builds Nuxt 4 app, creates deployment artifact
+Installs dependencies, builds Nuxt 4 app, creates deployment artifacts (no .env!)

 Stage 3: Deploy Production (Manual)

-Waits for manual approval, then switches symlink and restarts PM2
+Waits for manual approval, then deploys with zero-downtime PM2 reload

 ๐ŸŽฏ Personalize This Guide